Anyssa Grendel, LMSW

 I always say, "Every good therapist needs a good therapist"

-That is why I recognize above and beyond it is important to break stigmas that may prevent mental health professionals from seeking treatment of their own.
-While supervision is offered for licensing it is also important to recognize mental health goes farther than the profession and into our personal lives.
+That is why I recognize above and beyond the importance to break stigmas that may prevent mental and medical health professionals from seeking treatment of their own.
+While supervision is offered for social work licensing it is also important to recognize mental health goes beyond the work we do and can impact our personal lives.
 As a professional clinician we invest so much into our clients and it is important to remind ourselves that we are only human too.
-We must take care of ourselves first and foremost to be a grounding influence in our clients wellness journey.
+We must take care of ourselves first and foremost to be a grounding influence in our clients therapeutic journey.

 All LLMSW/MSW interns are supervised by Anyssa Grendel, BS, LMSW.

-All therapy sessions in the practice are audio/video recorded for supervision, consulting and educational purposes only.
-All data is securely stored for up to 30 days and then permanently deleted.
+All intern therapy sessions conducted by our interns are audio/video recorded for supervision, consulting and educational purposes only.
+All data is securely stored for a limited time and then permanently deleted.

-Anyssa's mission in founding MIND BODY SOULUTIONS was to connect people with practical solutions in addressing symptoms of our mind and body.
-Her practice focuses on mental and physical health to improve psychosomatic symptoms but also improving the way an individual may think, feel and act.
+Anyssa's mission in founding MIND BODY SOULUTIONS was to connect people with practical solutions in addressing symptoms related to psychosomatic experiencing.
+Her practice focuses on how our mental and physical (felt sense) are connected with an eclectic therapeutic approach to improving the way an individual may think, feel and act.

 Prior to starting a private practice in the Grand Rapids area and growing a community based fitness presence, Anyssa grew up in the Detroit area, raised by a single father and her grandmother.
-Working early on as a young adult in a brand new In-Patient Psychiatric facility in the heart of Downtown Detroit, called Circle of Life, she carried out various intake/admission functions.
+Working early on as a young adult in a brand new In-Patient Psychiatric facility in the heart of Downtown Detroit where she carried out various intake/admission functions.
 After about a year, she felt there was more she could do to impact patient care.
-She decided to attend Ferris State University where she pursued a degree in health.
+She decided to attend Ferris State University where she began to pursue a health related degree.
 While attending school she worked with children in the local public schools after school program.
 After a few years she transferred to Grand Valley State University (GVSU) to complete her Bachelor's of Science in Health Communications.
-Following graduation she worked in secured residential services of Pine Rest with adolescents and Kalamazoo Community Mental Health as a Program Specialist supporting program development and evaluation, Police/EMS/Fire departmental and community education, family support of loved ones with mental health issues and facilitating support groups.
+Following graduation she worked with adolescents in a secured mental health residential center and Kalamazoo Community Mental Health as a Program Specialist supporting program development and evaluation, Police/EMS/Fire departmental and community education, family support of loved ones with mental health issues and facilitating support groups.
 It was shortly after taking this role on that her supervisor mentored and encouraged her to pursue graduate school in social work.

-Anyssa completed her Masters of Social Work at GVSU and her practicum in Child Protection and Emergency Medicine of Spectrum Health/Helen Devos Children’s Hospital.
-She went on to work for local hospitals and health systems across West Michigan in Skilled Nursing, ER, OB, Cancer, ICU, Med/Surg, school based and community based clinics.
-Additional experience includes counseling/mental health coordination of a local and very large school district as well as In-Patient Psychiatric Hospital as a therapist/case manager leading individual and group services.
+Anyssa completed her Masters of Social Work at GVSU and her practicum in pediatric child protection and emergency medicine within the local health system.
+She went on working for local hospitals and health systems across West Michigan in Skilled Nursing, ER, OB, Cancer, ICU, Med/Surg, school based and community based clinics.
+Additional experience includes counseling/mental health coordination of a large local school district as well as working for an in-patient psychiatric hospital as a therapist/case manager leading individual and group services.

-Anyssa had engaged in her own yoga practice to alleviate tension, pain as a result of spinal curvatures and for her own self care related to schooling and her profession.
+Anyssa had engaged in her own yoga practice to alleviate tension, chronic pain as a result of spinal curvatures and for her own self care related to school and her profession.
 She encouraged agencies she worked at to include education on how the body is affected by our mental health but felt there was little motivation for incorporating this into treatment.
-This led to a decision to start her own business that focused on mental and physical health.
-Recognizing that as humans we carry emotions in our bodies.
-We have a certain thoughts that trigger an associated feeling and those emotions translate into sensations in the body which then affect how we react or behave in response to stressors .
-These responses can lead to healthy or unhealthy coping skills or patterns.
+This led to a decision to start her own business that focused on psychosomatic approaches recognizing that as humans we carry emotions in our bodies.
+We have certain thoughts that trigger an associated feeling and those emotions translate into sensations in the body which then affect how we react or behave in response to stressors.
 Anyssa wanted to focus her work on the whole person; mind, body and soul and provide practical solutions or tools to helping people address the present minded and functionality of their life.

-In addition to her established counseling practice, Anyssa teaches a variety of fitness classes in the community as well as corporate health classes on a contract basis.
-She has completed trauma sensitive yoga training through Mindful Vinyasa School of Yoga, social emotional and school based kids yoga training through Yoga Ed and has taught in residential, detention centers and school based programs.
-Additionally trained in Barre Connect training through NETA and has completed training through MOSSA in cycling.
+In addition to her established counseling practice, Anyssa teaches a variety of fitness classes in the community and in the past led corporate health classes on a contract basis.
+She has completed trauma sensitive yoga training through Mindful Vinyasa School of Yoga, evidenced based social emotional and school based kids yoga training through Yoga Ed and has taught in residential, detention centers and school based programs.
+Additionally trained in Barre Connect through NETA and has completed training through MOSSA in indoor cycling.

 Whatever triggers you also reveals what you need to heal.